Research-Based

 Dicaffeine Malate

-Dicaffeine Malate is the other form of caffeine used in SUPERHUMAN Pre-Workout.
-It will consist of two caffeine molecules attached to one molecule of malic acid, which is best known for giving foods a tart taste.
-In supplements, it is believed to help the body absorb caffeine, fight off fatigue, and promote energy production.
+Dicaffeine Malate is SUPERHUMAN Pre-Workout’s second caffeine form.
+It consists of two caffeine molecules attached to one malic acid molecule, known for giving foods their tart taste.
+In supplements, it allegedly helps the body absorb caffeine, combat fatigue, and promote energy production.

 Recommended Intake: No more than 400mg per day of any caffeine form